The following theories apply to the experiments.

 Zen meditators and other good people have prayed directly for a location where crime was rampant.
 The crime rate diminished.
 After lingering, the effects of peace wear off, and crime raises its head again.

 The Klingbeils have observed that there is a honeymoon period when peace and harmony are dominate soon after attention by prayer.
 Gradually, after prayer stops being applied, another surge of negativity raises its ugly head.
 It's frustrating, because there are good people who express gratitude for a positive change, but it often gets knocked down.
 St. Paul gave advice to "Pray without ceasing."
 (1st.
 Thessalonians 5:17) With all his good thoughts and prayers, legend has it that St. Paul was beheaded.
-Frustrated people of planet Earth would first have to be convinced that prayer changes things to consider Paul's advice, to add that workload.
+Frustrated people of planet Earth would first have to be convinced that in certain contexts prayer changes things to consider Paul's advice, to add that workload.

 If we mean what we say or not, in a nervous moment of not knowing what to say, we say, "I'll pray for you" or "I'll keep you in my thoughts."
 If we follow-through and lob a good thought or prayer at someone, other than one's belief that the prayer is doing good, there is no known way to check for feedback from indirect prayer.
 Even if the effect is a drop in the ocean, people want to hope that their thoughts and prayers are doing something.